Undergraduate Students

 Concurrent Programs

-Also available to students is the concurrent BS/MS degrees program.
-The concurrent BS/MS classification offers an opportunity for well-qualified Iowa State juniors and seniors to begin working on a master’s degree before completing a bachelor’s degree.
+The concurrent BS/MS classification is an opportunity for well-qualified Iowa State juniors and seniors to begin working on a master’s degree before completing a bachelor’s degree.

 Loading...